 - Increased Functionality

 - AI Technology:

 Artificial intelligence (AI) technologies are intelligence machines that are capable of completing tedious, mundane tasks at a fraction of time taken by humans and with greater accuracy.
 AI technology can handle various accounting functions such as tax preparation, payroll, and audits.
 Leading accounting software providers like Xero, Sage have incorporated AI technology into their software to handle basic accounting functions such as bank reconciliation, risk assessment, audit processes like expense submission and invoice payments.
 It is expected AI technology will transform accountants in the future.
 AI streamlines the process and enhances productivity.

 Around 90% of small and medium enterprises use cloud accounting software.
-This software eliminates mistakes and provides accurate financial information which can make the decision-making process faster.
+This software eliminates mistakes and provides accurate financial information, which can make the decision-making process faster.
 It helps in maximizing the business capital.
-Analyzing the trends have advent the new styles of accounting thus, making the process effortless.
-It also automates tasks such as invoicing, tracking invoices and getting paid by the customers reducing the human error.
+Analyzing the trends have advent the new styles of accounting, making the process effortless.
+It also automates tasks such as invoicing, tracking invoices, and getting paid by customers, reducing human error.

 Automated Accounting Technology: